Coincident SZ and $\gamma$-ray signals from cluster virial shocks: Abell 2142

 \subsection{A2142: \gama-rays}

 As A2142 lies at an intermediate latitude ($\bar{b}\simeq 48.7\dgr$), here we adopt our nominal, fourth-order polynomial as in {\Stack}, with a $95\%$ point-source masking.
 The analysis is otherwise identical to that of A2319.
-The \gama-ray flux and its excess are shown in Figure \ref{fig:A2142_flux}.
-The significance of the excess emission is shown and modeled in Figure \ref{fig:A2142_significance}.
+The significance of the \gama-ray excess emission is shown and modeled in Figure \ref{fig:A2142_significance}.

-An excess of $\sim2.2\sigma$ can be seen in the $2<\tau<2.5$ bin --- the same bin showing excess emission in A2319 and in the stacked clusters in {\Stack}.
+Again, an excess of $\sim2.2\sigma$ can be seen in the $2<\tau<2.5$ bin --- the same bin showing excess emission in A2319 and in the stacked clusters in {\Stack}.
 The TS-based significance of the excess is $2.2\sigma$ (omitting the innermost, $\tau<0.5$ bin due to possible contamination by one high energy photon; see below).
 The inferred shock radius is $\tau_s=2.2^{+0.2}_{-0.3}$, and the acceleration rate is $\xi_e \dot{m}=(0.7\pm0.3)\%$, consistent with, and marginally higher than, estimated in other clusters.
-We may use the mean value $\xi_e\dot{m}\simeq 0.6\%$ inferred from the stacking of LAT clusters as a prior for the analysis, yielding a $2.6\sigma$ detection of a shock at $\tau_s\simeq 2.2$.
+We may again use the mean value $\xi_e\dot{m}\simeq 0.6\%$ inferred from the stacking of LAT clusters as a prior for the analysis, yielding a $2.6\sigma$ detection of a shock at $\tau_s\simeq 2.2$.

-The $\tau_s$ estimates from SZ and from \gama-rays are consistent with each other within $1\sigma$.
+The $\tau_s$ estimates from SZ and from \gama-rays are again consistent with each other within $1\sigma$.
 Using the tightly constrained value $\tau=1.89\pm0.06$ from the SZ profile as a prior for the \gama-ray analysis marginally raises the \gama-ray significance to $2.3\sigma$; the corresponding acceleration rate is $\xi_e \dot{m}=(0.60_{-0.25}^{+0.36})\%$.
 A joint SZ and \gama-ray analysis yields a virial shock signal at the $3.5\sigma$ confidence level.
 If we fix $\xi_e \dot{m}=0.6\%$ to the stacking value, the joint confidence increases to $3.9\sigma$.

 As expected, replacing the shell model with the planar model does not improve the fit for A2142.
 The $\sim3.3\sigma$ excess evident in Figure \ref{fig:A2142_significance} at the innermost, $\tau<0.5$ bin is almost entirely due to the single photon detected in the highest energy band; its significance is inflated due to the low foreground expected at such a small bin.